 Well.
 Golly gee.
 Lookie what happened, today.

-It’s been a while, but I finally was able to ask a query that’s been in my possession for the G and T Show‘s occasionally recurring “Ask Dayton” segment.
+It’s been a while, but I finally was able to answer a query that’s been in my possession for the G and T Show‘s occasionally recurring “Ask Dayton” segment.
 I’ve had the question for awhile, but schedules and such kept me from getting to the poor thing.

 What do we have this time around?